- Partners and collaborators: Professor Chee Yew Wong, Dr Robert Oakland, Katey Twyford, Dr Thorsten Makowski, Professor John Oakland

 Reliability in quality, supply chain and procurement is a high priority issue for top managers in many companies.
-Top managers are finely balancing expectations from shareholders for outstanding financial performance with exacting customer requirements and operational issues.
+Senior managers are finely balancing expectations from shareholders for outstanding financial performance with exacting customer requirements and operational issues.
 Those organisations that are performing well are moving away from old values and cultures to adopt fast-paced technological changes with modern management capabilities.